UMMS-Biocore/dolphin/docs/debrowser/quickstart.rst

 by inputting a comma-seperated list of genes or regex terms to search for in the search box within the left panel.
 To view these tables, you must select the tab labeled 'Tables' as well as the dataset from the dropdown menu on the left panel.

-Once you are happy with your dataset and have selected your conditions within the 'DE Analysis' section, you can then hit 'Submit!' to begin.
+Once you are happy with your dataset and you have selected your conditions within the 'DE Analysis' section, you can then hit 'Submit!' to begin.

 The Main Plots